vercel/next.js/examples/with-cookie-auth/README.md

 Session is syncronized across tabs.
 If you logout your session gets logged out on all the windows as well.
 We use the HOC `withAuthSync` for this.

-The helper function `auth` helps to retrieve the token across pages and redirects the user if not token was found.
+The helper function `auth` helps to retrieve the token across pages and redirects the user if no token was found.